rvst312/Telegraf-bot-starter-template/README.md

 commit -m "first commit"
 git push heroku main
 ```
+- In Heroku dashboard go to yourApplication/profile and change mode to Procfile
-- Now your bot is online ✔
+- Now your bot is online ✅